djgroen/FabSim3/docs/APIs_for_plugin_developers.md

-The scope of this document is to provide useful description of commonly used APIs to develop a FabSim3 plugin.
+The scope of this document is to provide a useful description of commonly used APIs to develop a FabSim3 plugin.

-All our APIs, are available on the [FabSim3](https://github.com/djgroen/FabSim3) GitHub repository, and regularly updated.
+All our APIs are available on the [FabSim3](https://github.com/djgroen/FabSim3) GitHub repository, and are regularly updated.
 For any further assistance or inquiries, email us at <djgroennl@gmail.com> or <hamid.arabnejad@gmail.com>.

 ### machine-specific configuration for plugin